 Why invest in property?

 Is there a better feeling than living in your own home?
-But investing in property is more that feeling.
+But investing in property is more than that feeling.

 It's an asset that can start generating you income from the day you own it.
 But figuring out the best options for your own personal circumstances is often the hardest part.